ros2/design/articles/102_dependency_groups.md

 ## Processes

-The following two processes need to be update to consider dependency groups.
+The following processes need to be updated to consider dependency groups.

 ### Build tool

 The build tool needs to consider the declared dependency groups when computing the topological order.
-Since it operates on a set packages in a workspace it has all manifests for all of these packages available.
+Since it operates on a set of packages in a workspace it has all manifests for all of these packages available.
 Independent of the semantic of the dependency group (satisfy-all vs. satisfy-at-least-one) the build tool can simply expand a dependency group to all packages of the set.

 ### Release tool